 What kit will I need?

-You will be told when you will be taking part in practical lessons; you need any sensible sports clothing.
+You will be told when you will be taking part in practical lessons and to bring appropriate sports clothing.